 The next morning was much the same – following a bad night’s sleep with multiple interruptions and doing chores for over two hours in the morning.
 These days I feel like I spend more time cleaning the house than relaxing in it.
 It can be really difficult to feel positive in such a circumstance.
 I then made the foolish mistake of watching a rather negative and overwhelming movie before bedtime, which made the Empath in me feel like I was suffocating!

 These types of circumstances are when I need to remember to rest well.
 I also need to make a pledge to myself to stop taking my mobile phone to my room at night.
-There was one whole week following the silent retreat when I had a really good rest nailed.
+Following my experience at a silent retreat I attended at Amaravati, UK, I had one whole week of good quality sleep by reflecting upon what I did differently whilst on retreat.
+I had a really good rest nailed.
 Here were the practices I took.
 They really worked!

 1) No mobile phone in the bedroom.
 Leave it charging downstairs

 2) Wear an eyemask.
 I have a lovely silk one that I bought on Amazon, which has an additional flap that covers further along your nose to block out light

 3) Buy a pair of decent earplugs.
 I bought a pair of Happy Ears and they are SO comfortable and absolutely amazing at blocking out unwanted noise

 4) Practice mindfulness to drift off to sleep

 5) No matter how bored you get attempting to sleep, DO NOT go downstairs to retrieve your phone 🙂 Just lie back and keep being mindful or meditate for a bit

 The irony is, I am writing this post whilst being unable to sleep (when you read this, it will be Monday morning already as I write on a Sunday, post on a Monday).
 Shame on me!
 As I don’t like being a hypocrite, I will start my sleeping best practice again this week.